SleepInfinity/pronote-telegram-bot/README.md

 ## Usage

+You can either host the bot yourself or use the pre-hosted version available at [t.me/pronote_bot](https://t.me/pronote_bot).

+## Commands

 Once the bot is running, you can interact with it through Telegram.
 Use the following commands:

 - `/login` - Log in to your Pronote account.